-Total Protection (Super protection plan)
+Total Protection (Super Protection Plan)

-The second option, the Total Protection is 100% optional.
+The third option, the Total Protection is 100% optional.
 The Adobe representative will ask you once if you wish to get Total Protection but you are completely free to decline it and they won’t push it.

-The Total Protection goes with the Car Protection and it covers:
+The Total Protection Insurance covers:

-- 100% of damages including 3rd party up to $5 million
+- 100% of damages including 3rd party up to $5 million.

 The SPP costs around $17 a day extra and still has a $1000 deposit.
-It increases your liability insurance and covers towing, road assistance and vandalism.

 Is Credit Card Insurance Accepted?